Mirzipan/Homm3_BG_Database/docs/heroes/lord_haart_necropolis.md

 | Ⅵ | :instant: Reduce the :damage: from enemy retaliation by 2.<br><br>This effect doubles for the [Dread Knights unit](../units/dread_knights.md). |

+## Appearances As Enemy Hero

+- Playing With Fire - 3.
+Burning Of Tatalia

 ## Comes With

 - [Tower Expansion](../content.md)